hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Bailiffs, enforcement agents

 Explanation:
-Visit the debtor's home or business to see if anything can be sold to pay the debt.
+People who visit a debtor's home or business to see if anything can be sold to pay the debt.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Beneficiary